 - UTHealth Home

-He was a recipient of the Feinberg Award for Excellence in Clinical Stroke (1999), Physician of the Year (2006), and the Eugene Braunwald Academic Mentorship Award (2010), all from the national chapter of the American Heart Association (AHA), and awards for teaching excellence at UT Medical School.
-He has authored or co-authored more than 250 articles in peer-reviewed journals.
+He edits the most authoritative textbook on Stroke, and has published over 500 scientific manuscripts.
+He was a recipient of the Feinberg Award for Excellence in Clinical Stroke (1999), Physician of the Year (2006), and the Eugene Braunwald Academic Mentorship Award (2010), all from the national chapter of the American Heart Association (AHA), the President’s Scholar award at UT Medical School (2010), Lifetime Achievement Award, Texas Neurological Society (2013) and Pioneering Award, Society of Vascular and Interventional Neurology (2013).

 University of Virginia